15 great late-fall getaways

 There's still a lot going on, especially over Halloween, when there's a parade, and for Nouveau Wine Weekend Nov.
 17-18.

 And late fall is a good time to drive in the countryside, especially the ridges east of town, which are lined with oaks that retain their leaves well into November.

 This college town is much quieter, though the St. Olaf-Carlton football game generates some excitement.
 Carlton's stadium is right next to its Arboretum, a lovely place to hike in late fall, when the gnarled branches of oaks show black against the sky.

 There's a nice selection of small, independent shops on Division Street downtown.
 And there's always a free concert to attend at St. Olaf College, which is world-renowned for its music program.

 Every Nov.
 10, Split Rock Lighthouse on Minnesota's North Shore commemorates the sinking of the Edmund Fitzgerald.

-Since most of the Superior Hiking Trail is closed for the firearms deer season the first half of November, we like to go the last weekend in October and at the end of November, especially for the Thanksgiving holiday.
+Since most of the Superior Hiking Trail is closed for the firearms deer season the first half of November, we like to go between the October school break and the start of hunting.

 In 2017, that window is Oct.
 22 to Nov.
 3. During hunting season, hike instead on the Superior Hiking Trail in Duluth, where you also can watch salties and ore boats coming and going.

 In Minneapolis, stop by Minnehaha Park to see the falls.